 Ms Pine described the enormous gains made by Ticket to Work participants as a benefit of working with such a young age group.

-Despite never having employed a trainee with disability before, Bunnings management and staff felt well supported to work with Liam through assistance provided by Marriott and other members of the Ticket to Work network.
+Despite never having employed a trainee with disability before, Bunnings management and staff felt well supported to work with Oliver through assistance provided by Marriott and other members of the Ticket to Work network.

 “Ticket to Work has worked for our business because they were able to match us with a student that was interested in our workplace,” said store manager Andrew.